xiaodaigh/xiaodaigh/README.md

 ### About Me

 Hi, my name is ZJ.
 I love contributing to the open-source data science community.
-I main code in R and Julia with a dash of Python and a minimal amount of Scala thrown in.
+I mainly code in R and Julia with a dash of Python and a minimal amount of Scala thrown in.

 #### Projects